If You Are Married to A Drug Addict, Should You Continue to Live with Them and Be Miserable?

 This is one of those questions that I hesitate to answer because there are so many variables to consider.

 Our getting angry or threatening to leave is not helpful and can intensify the efficient communication process.
-Getting help from professionals and external information is key.
+Getting help from professionals and external information is critical.

 Luckily, my wife decided to stay, and she helped me overcome my addiction.
 However, when I sobered up, she dealt with the inner monsters that led me to drink and use drugs.
 Believe me, when I stopped using, my attitude was tough to put up with.

-Maybe you don’t know this, but usually, addicts don’t use it because they like to live uncontrollable and painful life.
+Maybe you don’t know this, but usually, addicts don’t use it because they like to live an uncontrollable and painful life.
 We carry a lot of emotional weight, some of us since childhood because of toxic systems or parental trauma, and these unresolved issues trigger drug and alcohol abuse.
+Other people suffering from addiction have a coexisting mental disorder on top of substance abuse; this is very common.
 When the addict sobers up, it is time to find the cause of their emotional distress and deal with it head-on and with courage.
-Other people suffering from addiction have a coexisting mental disorder on top of substance abuse; this is very common.

 I believe you cannot change a person, and I don’t think it is suitable for relationship health to try to do so.
 Life has shown me that the truth cannot be told to someone – this person must realize it.
 What does this mean?
-Humans usually don’t learn by listening; they must live it for themselves to incorporate that experience into their knowledge.
-You can be subtle and gradually make it clear that you do not want to have to deal with the problems caused by the addiction.
-We usually only learn when life gives us a good smack in the face.
+Humans usually don’t learn by listening; they must live it to incorporate that experience into their knowledge.
+We usually only know when life gives us a good smack in the face.
+You can be subtle and gradually make it clear that you do not want to deal with the problems caused by the addiction.

-A possible course of action for dealing with the problem is to get your partner into rehab or therapy, but if you want it for them more than you, its time to place attention on self first.
+A possible course of action for dealing with the problem is to get your partner into rehab or therapy, but if you want it for them more than you, it’s time to focus on yourself first.

-Addiction is chronic, and it is progressive; thus, it will undoubtedly get worse.
+Addiction is chronic and progressive; thus, it will undoubtedly worsen.
 A possible course of action for dealing with the problem is to get your partner into rehabilitation therapy, where they will be taught the skills and tools that come in handy to achieve long-term sobriety.
 However, the addiction makes your husband or wife think they are not in a crisis.
 Substance abuse conceals that fact because realizing this would kill the addiction.
-Our ego fights for our addiction, and so do our fears, traumas, and other emotional and possibly co-occurring mental health disorders.
+Our ego fights for our addiction, as do our fears, traumas, and other emotional and possibly co-occurring mental health disorders.

 You might begin to believe that the only choices you and your family have are endless battles with addiction and rehabilitation treatments.
 Deep inside, you may think one of the options will undoubtedly bring your partner to opt for rehabilitation therapy.
 But things might not turn out that way, forcing you to decide to stay or leave.

-Seeking help for your spouse who has substance use disorder and finding out you want it more than them?
+Seeking help for your spouse with substance use disorder and finding out you want it more than them?
 Your healing can impact the other partner, so begin asking for help yourself first, such as Alanon.

-There is, however, a red line that needs to be drawn when married to an addict for the mental health and safety of yourself and your children.
+However, a red line needs to be drawn when married to an addict for the mental health and safety of yourself and your children.

 Here are some tips on how to find out if any red lines have been crossed:

-- Infidelity destroys trust in the relationship and leads you to sexually transmitted health problems.
+• Infidelity destroys relationship trust and leads to sexually transmitted health problems.

 Comprehending when is the right moment to leave a partner who abuses substances is never easy.
 However, if it is time to leave to protect yourself and your children, you must be brave and go.